munira-jo/data-pipeline-demo/README.md

             Violation_2022Aug.zip

-Once files are handled by the scripts, they are moved into `Processed` subfolders.
+Once files have been handled by the scripts, they are moved into `Processed` subfolders.

+## Data Transforms

+All of the data transformation post-ingestion are in the `transforms` folder.
+This is a [dbt](https://docs.getdbt.com/docs/) project linked to our Postgres database.

+The main data transformation code is in the `transforms/models` folder.
+Each of the mart models have tests associated with them to check whether the relevant keys are unique and not null.